ejbertrand/libft/README.md

 - Memory allocation, initialization and/or manipulation

 The library contains a Makefile which produces a static library object (.a) compiled with GCC (GNU Compiler).
-It can be safely downloaded and tested, as it has already been tested against the original function and the results are roughly the same.
+It can be safely downloaded and tested, as it has already been tested against the original function and the results are the same.

 Any comments or questions, feel free to contact.